What Is Blended Learning?

 Blended learning is any education strategy that features both digital and traditional teaching methods to help students learn.
 It’s exceptionally effective at helping long-term information retention in a diverse student body.

-Most often, blended learning incorporates tried-and-true teaching methods (like lecture) with the latest in classroom technology (like digital curriculum).
+Most often, blended learning incorporates tried-and-true teaching methods (like lecture) with the latest in educational technology (like digital curriculum).

 With that said, what’s left to discuss about blended learning?

-In this blog post, we’ll dive into the nitty-gritty about blended learning, what it means, why it’s used, and how you can implement it in your classroom as quickly as possible!
+In this blog post, we’ll dive into the nitty-gritty about blended learning, what it means, why it’s used, and how you can implement it in your classroom!

 Infographic: What Is Blended Learning?